devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

    ```bash
    uvicorn main:app --reload
    ```
-   Visit <http://127.0.0.1:8000>, register your email, password, and wallet address, then log in to view the leaderboard.
+    Visit <http://127.0.0.1:8000>, register your email, password, Telegram username, and wallet address, then log in to view the leaderboard.

 ## Building
 There is no special build step for this app.
 Installing the dependencies and running the FastAPI server is sufficient.
 For deployment you can use any ASGI server such as `uvicorn` or `gunicorn` with `uvicorn.workers.UvicornWorker`.